 - Center for Health Advocacy and Wellness

-Some of these departments and their programs are highlighted below; however, for more complete information, refer to Florida State University Student Handbook or the Division of Student Affairs Web site at http://www.studentaffairs.fsu.edu.
-The Handbook is available at the Union Information Center.
+These departments and some of their programs and services are highlighted below; however, for more complete information, refer to the Division of Student Affairs website at https://www.studentaffairs.fsu.edu.

-The University also offers the following student service programs, which are administered by their individual offices or departments:
+The University also offers the following services in support of students, which are administered by their individual offices or departments:

 - FSU Police Department

 - FSU Emergency Management

 - Student Veterans Center

 - Bicycles on Campus

 For academic support services, refer to the "Academic Advising and Academic Support Services" chapter of this General Bulletin.
 For employment services, refer to the "Financial Information" chapter.

 "Find what moves you" with Campus Recreation.
 The department supports the FSU students, faculty, and staff in their pursuit of lifelong wellness by providing a diverse array of high-quality recreational programs, services, and facilities.